jimbrend/jimbrend/README.md

 cleaner version:

-I still played the 2 spot in high school and setter in volleyball and A/B honor roll
+I played the 2 spot in high school and setter in volleyball and A/B honor roll

 Was among first 6,000 to program a quantum computer for IBM